taolson/Admiran/doc/Language.md

 #### `stdlib`

 The library module `stdlib` provides a number of standard types, functions, and operators used by most programs, and used internally in the compiler.
-It is always implicitly imported in any module, and cannot be explicitly imported.
+It is implicitly imported in any module that doesn't explicitly import it.
+If it is explicitly imported, the import can be used to qualify the import or remove or rename names.

 ### Export Directives